-Transeuropa Festival is organised by the professional team of European Alternatives and by volunteers.
 Transeuropa Festival is the result of a participative process taking place throughout the year across Europe, involving more than 200 activists and volunteers.
-The Festival is also the result of partnerships and collaborations with NGOs, artistic and cultural institutions, creating a network of more than 100 organisations throughout Europe.
+The Festival is also the result of partnerships and collaborations with NGOs, artistic and cultural institutions, creating a network of hundreds of organisations and institutions throughout Europe.